RustCrypto/KEMs/efrodo-kem/README.md

 This code implements

-- FrodoKEM-640 with AES and SHAKE.
+- eFrodoKEM-640 with AES and SHAKE.
-- FrodoKEM-976 with AES and SHAKE.
+- eFrodoKEM-976 with AES and SHAKE.
-- FrodoKEM-1344 with AES and SHAKE.
+- eFrodoKEM-1344 with AES and SHAKE.

 ## Future work

-- **Experimental** FrodoKEM ZKP of Well-Encryptedness.
 - Speed up AES implementation.

 ## License